getcord/cord-openai-chatbot/README.md

 # How does it work?

-Essentially, you give the bot context on what it knows (its context), and you tell it how to behave, (it's prompt), then you give it the back-and-forths of a conversation, starting with the user's first message, and then use OpenAI's chat completion API to fill in the next message.
+Essentially, you give the bot context on what it knows (its context), and you tell it how to behave, (its prompt), then you give it the back-and-forths of a conversation, starting with the user's first message, and then use OpenAI's chat completion API to fill in the next message.

 This library helps you with: